Skip to main content

 Yes, all students accepted into the program are provided the same financial benefits.

-4. Is the TOEFL required for international students?
+4. Is there a language proficiency requirement for international students?

-5. If I am an international student with a M.S. degree from a U.S. university do I still need to take the TOEFL?
+5. If I am an international student with a Master's degree from a U.S. university do I still need to take an English language proficiency exam?

-The TOEFL requirement is waived for applicants who have received a M.S. degree from an American accredited university/college.
-Further information on TOEFL waivers, click here.
+The English language proficiency exam requirement may be waived for applicants who have received a Master's degree from an American accredited university/college.
+Further information on waivers can be found on the Graduate School's international applicant website.

 • Identifies and describes your credentials